wlonk/arcadia/rules/making_characters_and_town.rst

 ------------------------

 Once you have a context, make your characters.
 The first step is to **choose a role**.
-If you have concerns about playing any of the twelve social roles, feel free to select one.
-If you feel you are up for a challenge, draw two at random, and choose one from between those two.
-You don't always get to have the role in life you hoped for, and this can provoke you to play a surprising character.
+If you are ready to be surprised by the character you may play, draw two at random, and choose one.
+If you know who you want to play, you may simply play a role of your choice.
+I encourage you to consider the first option.

 Once you have your role, **choose your given name and family name** (perhaps using a family name from the town sheet), briefly describe your